Can Two Forecasts Have the Same Conditional Expected Accuracy?: Introduction

 In an important contribution to the literature on economic forecasting, \citet{giacomini2006tests} (GW, henceforth) develop a novel approach for comparing the accuracy of alternative economic forecasts and test the null of equal expected predictive accuracy.
 GW incorporate the effect of parameter estimation in the null hypothesis and assume that estimation error does not vanish asymptotically by requiring that fixed-length windows are used to estimate the parameters of the underlying forecasting models.
 Using this approach, simple tests of equal predictive accuracy do not have a degenerate limiting distribution even in comparisons of nested forecasting models, thus addressing a key problem causing difficulties for earlier tests.\footnote{See, e.g., \citet{west1996asymptotic}, \citet{clark2001tests}, \citet{Clark2005a} and \citet{mccracken2007asymptotics}.}

-The GW test has found widespread use in applied work in economics and has become the standard method for comparing the predictive accuracy of nested forecasting models while accounting for the effect of parameter estimation.\footnote{As of end-May, 2020, \citet{giacomini2006tests} has nearly 1,400 Google Scholar citations.} It is, therefore, important to verify that the null hypothesis entertained by GW is valid and can meaningfully be used to compare the predictive accuracy of alternative forecasts.
+The GW test has found widespread use in applied work in economics and has become the standard method for comparing the predictive accuracy of nested forecasting models while accounting for the effect of parameter estimation.\footnote{As of end-May, 2020, \citet{giacomini2006tests} has nearly 1,400 Google Scholar citations.} It is, therefore, important to establish conditions under which the null hypothesis entertained by GW is valid and so can be used to compare the predictive accuracy of alternative forecasts.
 The null hypothesis in GW is that the expected loss differential, i.e., the difference between the expected loss of a pair of forecasts, is a martingale difference sequence (MDS) conditional on some information set which typically includes, at a minimum, current and past observations of the outcome and data used to generate the forecasts.

-We show here that the MDS property conditional on past data cannot hold whenever the forecasts are generated using a set of estimated model parameters as assumed in the analysis of GW.
-This conclusion holds regardless of whether a fixed-width rolling window or an expanding window is used to estimate the parameters of the underlying forecasting models and it holds for both nested and non-nested models.
-Contrary to its widespread empirical use, this means that the GW test cannot appropriately be used to compare the performance of forecasting models.
-Even in the absence of parameter estimation, we show that the MDS property fails whenever the underlying data generating process (DGP) for the outcome does not satisfy a restrictive finite dependence condition that rules out many standard models used in applied work.
+We show here that the MDS property conditional on past data fails to hold in many situations when the forecasts are generated using a set of estimated model parameters as assumed in the analysis of GW.
+This conclusion holds regardless of whether a fixed-width rolling window or an expanding window is used to estimate the parameters of the underlying forecasting models and regardless of whether the models are nested or non-nested.
+Caution should therefore be exercised when applying the conditional GW test to compare the performance of forecasting models.
+Even in the absence of parameter estimation error, we show that the MDS property fails whenever the underlying data generating process (DGP) for the outcome does not satisfy a restrictive finite dependence condition that rules out many standard models used in applied work.

 This conclusion has important practical implications.
-In particular, there can be substantial autocorrelation in the loss difference and we show that the GW test can result in severe size distortions for testing an unconditional null.
+In particular, there can be substantial autocorrelation in the loss difference and we show that the GW test can result in severe size distortions for testing an unconditional null using popular schemes for estimating the long-run variance of the loss differential.
 We also establish a valid procedure for testing that the null of equal predictive accuracy of two rolling-window forecasts holds ``on average''.
-This procedure uses a self-normalization structure and avoids directly constructing robust standard errors that account for serial correlation in the loss differentials.
+This sub-sampling t-test approach uses a self-normalization structure and avoids directly constructing robust standard errors that account for serial correlation in the loss differentials.